NCAA recommendations call for bigger championship events - NewsBreak

 — Require schools to create a “direct pathway for full-time clinical services of a licensed mental health professional exclusively dedicated to serving student-athletes.”

-— Schools and conference should create Student-Athlete Advisory Committees, similar to those used by the NCAA to allow athletes to be more involved in decisions.
+— Schools and conferences should create Student-Athlete Advisory Committees, similar to those used by the NCAA to allow athletes to be more involved in decisions.

 — Require more accountability, training and certification for coaches.

-The committee also recommended a review of membership requirements to the top tier of Division I football, know as the Bowl Subdivision.
+The committee recommended a review of membership requirements for the top tier of Division I football, know as the Bowl Subdivision.
 Those requirements are now mostly tied to attendance minimums.

-Under governance, the committee recommended the creating of sport-by-sport oversight committees similar to those currently used in basketball and football.
-A movement to decentralize the governance of college athletics was spurred by the Supreme Court's unanimous decision against the NCAA in June 2021 in an antitrust case.
+Sport-by-sport oversight committees similar to those currently used in basketball and football could become more common.
+This would be no surprise: A move to decentralize the governance of college athletics was spurred by the Supreme Court's unanimous decision against the NCAA in June 2021 in an antitrust case.

-That set the stage for a broader reform of Division I, where there are 363 Division I schools with athletic budgets ranging from well over $100 million annual to less than $10 million.
-The transformation committee was tasked with examining DI membership qualifications, athlete benefits, access to championship events, revenue sharing, governance, enforcement and transfer rules.
+That set the stage for a comprehensive reform of Division I, where there are 363 Division I schools with athletic budgets ranging from well over $100 million annually to less than $10 million.

-Over the last few months, it became clear that while reforms would and could be made — the committee's recommendations regarding sport-specific time periods when athletes could transfer and retain immediate eligibility have already been adopted —- radical change would not happen.
+Over the last few months, it became clear that while reforms would be made — the committee's recommendations regarding sport-specific time periods when athletes may transfer and retain immediate eligibility have already been adopted —- radical change was not going to happen.

+“We now have a set of actions that will be presented to the board," Sanke said.
+"And so the opportunity to take this step in change is in front of the NCAA ... but as we say repeatedly there has to be an ongoing effort to transformation, not simply a committee or a time.”

 Follow Ralph D. Russo at https://twitter.com/ralphDrussoAP and listen at http://www.appodcasts.com